Wisp UTI meds and prescription slip on colorful geometric background

 Misdiagnosis or Delayed Diagnosis

 Through telehealth, there is also a risk that we misdiagnose or fail to diagnose conditions that you may have which could affect our recommendation for treatment.
-This risk exists with a doctor in person as well but they may have additional resources to aid their evaluation.
+This risk exists with a licensed medical provider in person as well but they may have additional resources to aid their evaluation.
 We use evidence-based practice and guidelines as well as clinical decision-making to minimize these risks.
 Here are some other diagnoses that we attempt to rule out by asking you questions:

 Accepting or Declining Our Recommendation